srenner/CollectorRegistry/doc/devnotes.md

 ---

+## Microservice Infrastructure
+- Services should have minimal dependencies, and not depend on the main CollectorRegistry.Server project if possible
+  - CollectorRegistry.DataBridge is used to send data back to CollectorRegistry.Server via gRPC calls
+- All code deployed to Docker containers, targeting Linux
+- Small payloads are sent via RabbitMQ messages
+- __EXAMPLE__: CollectorRegistry.GeocodeService receives input from the message queue, receives data from an external api, and places the resulting data in an output message queue.
+This allows the microservice to work with any RabbitMQ project that needs geocoding services performed on an address.
+If the geocoding service goes down or otherwise fails to perform, the impact to the main project is minimal.

+---

 ## Design Patterns in use
 - __[Unit of Work](https://martinfowler.com/eaaCatalog/unitOfWork.html)__: Used via Entity Framework.
 Track changes of multiple database operations and group them in a single database transaction.
 - __[DDD Aggregate](https://martinfowler.com/bliki/DDD_Aggregate.html)__: Do not allow child entities to be updated directly; only via updating the parent (aggregate) entity.
 I am not using a fully idealized aggregate design in order to maintain code readability